 What is prickly pear fruit?

 Prickly pear fruit comes in several colors and varieties.
 I have found cactus fruit pulp in brilliant orange and vibrant hot pink.
-I am lucky our little produce market often has cactus pears so that I can experiment with them!
+I am lucky our little produce market often has cactus pears, so I can experiment with them!

 Have you seen other colors of cactus pear fruit?
 Check these prickly pears out!
 They come in some beautiful colors!!
 I have made syrup from orange and hot pink cactus fruits.